LeoRoma/CV/README.md

 **Sushi Hiroba** (September 2018 to December 2018)
 *Sous Chef*
-- As Sous Chef at Sushi Hiroba my main challange was to help to reposition the restaurant and to a build a successful team.
+- As Sous Chef at Sushi Hiroba my main challenge was to help to reposition the restaurant and to a build a successful team.
   Besides my day by day duty I have contributed to develop a new menu.
   I have reorganised the workspace and improved internal processes by applying industry best practices.